-and for the odd degree $R_{2k+1}$, by replacing the $(2k+2)$nd row and column by powers of $z$ except $z^{2k}$, as well as shifting the index of the Gram matrix in the $(2k+1)$st row and column by one
+and for the odd degree ${\hat q}_{2k+1}$, by replacing the $(2k+2)$nd row and column by powers of $z$ except $z^{2k}$, as well as shifting the index of the Gram matrix in the $(2k+1)$st row and column by one,

-\end{theorem} The proof of this theorem involves properties of Pfaffians.
-It was presented first in \cite{AHM} for the case of SOP over the real line\footnote{Here the skew-symmetric product is $\angles{f, g}_4=\frac{1}{2}\int (f(x)g'(x)-f'(x)g(x))\dif\mu(x)$.}, and extended to planar SOP in \cite{AKP}.
+\end{theorem} In particular this implies that the SOP have real coefficients.
+The proof of this theorem involves properties of Pfaffians.
+It was presented first in \cite{AHM} for the case of SOP over the real line\footnote{Here, the skew-symmetric product is $\angles{f, g}_4=\frac{1}{2}\int (f(x)g'(x)-f'(x)g(x))\dif\mu(x)$.}, and extended to planar SOP in \cite{AKP}.
 Here, we emphasise that this construction holds without specifying the support of the measure $\mu$.

 \begin{remark} We stress that the SOP always exist, under the minimal assumptions on the measure that we stated at the beginning of this subsection, even without the support being symmetric about the real axis.